 Software engineering experts are in demand and will likely continue to be in demand as the technology-focused business environment expands.
-Software engineers are the creative minds that analyze the needs of computer users in order to design and develop software applications to answer these needs.
-Software engineers are problem solvers who are building the digital landscape, creating everything from operating systems, Internet browsers and apps to applications that run machinery, assembly lines, ATM machines and specialized business processes.
+Software engineers are the creative minds that analyze the needs of computer users to design and develop software applications to answer these needs.
+Software engineers are problem-solvers who are building the digital landscape, creating everything from operating systems, Internet browsers, and apps, to applications that run machinery, assembly lines, ATM machines, and specialized business processes.

-A master’s in software engineering from Florida Tech provides graduates with a comprehensive background in mathematics, computer science and computer organization in order to become a software engineer.
-This degree gives students a disciplined, systematic approach to the field so they can implement and manage the development, maintenance and evolution of software products.
+A master’s in software engineering from Florida Tech gives graduates a comprehensive background in mathematics, computer science, and computer organization to become a software engineer.
+This degree gives students a disciplined, systematic approach to the field so they can implement and manage the development, maintenance, and evolution of software products.

 When choosing a university for a software engineering master’s degree, consider Florida Tech where the curriculum blends classroom education, professional hands-on research experiences and the opportunity for internships for real-world career preparation.

-Florida Tech has for more than 50 years offered world-class engineering and technical education.
-Innovative multi-disciplinary programs, field research opportunities, faculty research mentorships, publishing opportunities and conferences give students a real-world view of what their technology career will encompass once they receive a software engineering master’s degree.
+Florida Tech has offered world-class engineering and technical education for more than 50 years.
+Innovative multidisciplinary programs, field research opportunities, faculty research mentorships, publishing opportunities, and conferences give students a real-world view of what their technology career will encompass once they receive a software engineering master’s degree.
 The university attracts faculty members from around the globe who are well-known researchers and experts in their field.

 Florida Tech has long been recognized for the vast research opportunities available to students as part of its engineering education program.
 The master’s in software engineering degree combines classroom learning with hands-on field work similar to the challenges facing the industry, which provides students a chance to develop imaginative solutions to complex engineering problems.